Facebook Doesn't Understand Itself

 The slides suggest that Facebook has begun to come up with rules that cover literally anything distressing or horrible someone could post.
 But what do they say about the role Facebook sees itself playing in the world it's creating?

-In explaining the company’s reasoning about violent posts, a training document says, “We aim to allow as much speech as possible but draw the line at content that could credibly cause real world harm.”
+In explaining the company’s reasoning about violent posts, a training document says, “We aim to allow as much speech as possible but draw the line at content that could credibly cause real-world harm.”

-In the US, there is an obviously an entire body of legal cases dedicated to parsing the limits and protections of speech.
+In the U.S., there is obviously an entire body of legal cases dedicated to parsing the limits and protections of speech.
 Different places in the world have different rules and norms.
 But these cases occur in the context of a single national government and its relationship to “free speech.”

 Here, we’re talking about a platform, not a government.
 Facebook is unconstrained by centuries of interpretations of constitutions and legal precedents.
 It could do whatever it wanted.